An Asymmetric Double-Degenerate Type Ia Supernova Explosion with a Surviving Companion Star

 These results emphasize the necessity for nebular spectroscopy in addition to high-cadence early photometry and spectroscopy in order to infer progenitor properties.
 03fg-like and 02es-like SNe~Ia have significantly different peak luminosities and likely require different progenitor and/or explosion models, despite their similar early flux excesses.
 Currently, companion interaction, circumstellar material (CSM) interaction, surface Ni, and double-detonation models all have the capability of producing early flux excesses, but the large variety of early flux excess morphologies \citep{Jiang+18} make inferring progenitor systems with only photometric information very difficult.

-Nebular-phase observations, when the ejecta are optically thin, are particularly determinative for asymmetric velocity distributions, ejecta ionization states, and companion/CSM interaction.
+Nebular-phase observations, when the ejecta is optically thin, are particularly determinative for asymmetric velocity distributions, ejecta ionization states, and companion/CSM interaction.
 For 03fg-like SN~Ia specifically, higher-resolution spectra than is typically obtained are critical to detect potential low-velocity ejecta components like the one seen in \hvf.
 Expanding our wavelength coverage at late times will also be important for this subclass of SNe~Ia.
 Nebular NIR and MIR spectra provide unique constraints on velocity distributions that cannot be obtained from optical spectra \citep{Maguire18}.
 Some features at these longer wavelengths are isolated and thus easier to model \citep{Kwok+23K, Derkacy+23}.
 Furthermore, \citet{Derkacy+23} found that the velocity extent of stable Ni features in {\it JWST} MIR spectra of the normal SN~Ia~2021aefx are consistent with high-density burning, indicating a near-$M_{\rm Ch}$ mass WD.